WenyiSun520/TarotsToday/README.md

 **08.15.2023 by *WenyiSun***

-The mongodb database is down because the sb was hosted by another teammate.
-I will try to rehost the dabase on my MongoDB account from my site later today
+The mongodb database is down because the db was hosted by another teammate.
+I will rehost the dabase to my MongoDB account from my site later today

 **1.07.2023 By *WenyiSun***